MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 <!-- ====================================================================== -->
 ## Step 5 - Create a Visual Studio installer for the Evergreen WebView2 Runtime

-This section highlights deployment workflows included in [Distribute your app and the WebView2 Runtime](/microsoft-edge/webview2/concepts/distribution#deploying-the-evergreen-webview2-runtime) _Deploying the Evergreen WebView2 Runtime_ to complete the following tasks:
+This section highlights deployment workflows included in [Deploying the Evergreen WebView2 Runtime](/microsoft-edge/webview2/concepts/distribution#deploying-the-evergreen-webview2-runtime) in _Distribute your app and the WebView2 Runtime_ to complete the following tasks:

 * Download the Evergreen WebView2 Runtime Bootstrapper using a link.
 * Package the Evergreen WebView2 Runtime Bootstrapper.